jkaurredhat/Web_Application/README.md

 </html>
 ```

-P.S. : Do not forget to create TABLE and Insert few values prior testing the app :D
+P.S. : Do not forget to create TABLE and Insert few values prior testing the app, [from here](Web_Tutorial/myDB.txt)